 If you are looking for a succulent that doesn’t require much attention and care then this is the perfect one.
 The reason is they can survive weeks without light and water without losing their beauty.
 They can grow about three feet long, and often have patterned markings reminiscent of a snake giving them this name.

-They have thick pointed leaves which grow straight up.
-You can easily propagate by cutting the stems and planting it.
+They have thick pointed leaves that grow straight up.
+You can easily propagate it by cutting the stems and planting them.
 They grow best in medium light and too much exposure can be harmful.
-You can water them whenever you feel that soil is a bit dry.
+You can water them whenever you feel that the soil is a bit dry.

 Best outdoor succulents for beginners

-If you have a specific gardening place outside your house and looking to plant some succulents there then I am here with the list of Best Outdoor succulents which are easy to grow for beginners.
-These are low maintenance succulents.
+If you have a specific gardening place outside your house and looking to plant some succulents in that place, then here is a list of the Best Outdoor succulents which are easy to grow for beginners.
+These are low-maintenance succulents.

 These are in-ground specimens and grow quite quickly producing many blossoms.
-One can easily identify them by their strong stems and large sizes making them beautiful to grow succulents.
+One can easily identify them by their strong stems and large sizes making them beautiful grow succulents.
 They have smooth leaves carried in rosettes.
-Stem cutting method can be used to propagate and create new agave succulents.
+The stem cutting method can be used to propagate and create new agave succulents.

 This lovely succulent has a lovely flower, rosette shape, and pattern.
-Their fleshy “petals” are present in green, red, purple, grey, or a mix of colours.
-They grow in completely opposite season as compared to Echeverias.
+Their fleshy “petals” are present in green, red, purple, grey, or a mix of colors.
+They grow in completely opposite seasons as compared to Echeverias.

 They are properly known as spurge.
 There are more than 1,000 species available in the euphorbia family.
-Some may develop a look of cactus, while others are globe shaped.
+Some may develop the look of cactus, while others are globe-shaped.
 In mild climates, they can grow into shrubs.

-Step 1: Choose a container that has drainage at the bottom.
-Anything that has a hole at the bottom does let water to retain will prevent roots from rotting.
+- Step 1: Choose a container that has drainage at the bottom.
+Anything that has a hole at the bottom and does not let water retained will prevent roots from rotting.

-Step 2: Choose an easy to grow succulent and pot soil that is light and promotes aeration for the roots.
+- Step 2: Choose an easy-to-grow succulent from the above list.
+Choose potting soil that is light and promotes aeration for the roots.

-Step 3: Planting the succulent in the container.
-Fill about one fourth of the bottom of the container with the potting soil and then gently remove the succulent from the nursing container and put in the new container.
+- Step 3: Planting the succulent in the container.
+Fill about one-fourth of the bottom of the container with the potting soil and then gently remove the succulent from the nursing container and put it in the new container.
 And then put potting soil again at the top.
 Make sure you keep the soil packed in the container.

-Step 4: Watering the succulent.
-Pour water slowly in the container.
-Watering the succulent may be required once a week or once in few weeks according to the climate you live in.
+- Step 4: Watering the succulent.
+Pour water slowly into the container.
+Watering the succulent may be required once a week or once in a few weeks according to the climate you live in.

-Step 5: Lights for the succulents.
+- Step 5: Lights for the succulents.
 Succulent loves sunlight.
 Some succulents may get burned if kept outside in scorching hot.
-Special care should be taken if the temperature falls below 50 degree Fahrenheit.
+Special care should be taken if the temperature falls below 50 degrees Fahrenheit.

-Step 6: Adding fertilizers to the succulent container.
-Different varieties of succulent require different fertilizers.
-Addling fertilizer once in a month is okay.
+- Step 6: Add fertilizers to the succulent container.
+Different varieties of succulents require different fertilizers.
+Adding fertilizer once a month is okay.

-Step 7: Grooming the succulent plant.
-Once in a while you will need to check the succulent plants if there any bugs creeping or fungus growing on the plant.
+- Step 7: Grooming the succulent plant.
+Once in a while, you will need to check the succulent plants if there are any bugs creeping or fungus growing on the plant.
 Remove any litter leaf in the container.
 Keep it clean and nice looking.

 - Some succulents may require more water during the summer season.
-If you live in a region with very little rainfall, then you should water them regularly.
+If you live in a region with very little rainfall, then you may water them regularly.

 So, these were some of the best succulents available out there.
 I hope, you liked our list and will start your gardening journey soon.